pegahchavoshi/Campaign-Management-With-SAP-CRM/README.md

 # Campaign-Management-With-SAP-CRM

+# Project Overview

+In this project, I became familiar with various marketing and account management tasks that were facilitated by the SAP CRM system.
+Throughout the course of this project, I created and executed basic marketing tasks, such as establishing and maintaining a new customer account, as well as designating a contact person to be associated with the account.
+It is important to note that the dataset utilized in this project was exclusively created for SAP UA global curricula and was derived from the Global Bike Inc. (GBI) data set.

 # Introduction

 In this project, the aim is to plan and execute marketing activities using SAP CRM.
 In this case study, I will be playing the role of a salesperson.
 I will use the SALESPRO role to create a new customer account that brings high value to the enterprise.
 Following this, I will prepare customer calls and appointments, execute them professionally, and print information about the new customer account.